-Since joining Marshall Dennehey Warner Coleman & Goggin in 1993, Ed has devoted his practice to the defense of product liability matters, with particular emphasis on automobiles, motorcycles, ATVs, forklifts, scissor lifts and other industrial and commercial equipment and products.
-He is member of the firm's Casualty Department.
+Since joining Marshall Dennehey Warner Coleman & Goggin in 1993, Ed has devoted his practice to the defense of product liability matters, with particular emphasis on automobiles, motorcycles, ATVs, forklifts, scissor lifts, and other industrial and commercial equipment and products.

 Ed represents aerial lift rental companies, contractors and manufacturers of various industrial products.
 He is most frequently asked to defend catastrophic personal injury cases.
-The cases typically involve construction related accidents and product liability claims.
+These cases typically involve construction-related accidents and product liability claims.
 He also handles general negligence claims.

 In 1998, Ed received his Master's Degree in Trial Advocacy with honors from the Temple University School of Law.
 He has been named a Pennsylvania Super Lawyer for 2006 and 2008-2013 in the area of civil litigation defense.

 Ed is a graduate of the University of Notre Dame.
 Following graduation from Notre Dame in 1981, he attended Duquesne University School of Law.
 Ed graduated in the top 25 percent of his class and received his juris doctor in 1984.
-Ed then joined the defense litigation firm of Liebert, Short, FitzPatrick and Lavin, where he developed extensive experience in a wide range of casualty defense matters, with particular emphasis on the defense of product liability claims.
+He started his career with the defense litigation firm of Liebert, Short, FitzPatrick and Lavin, where he developed extensive experience in a wide range of casualty defense matters, with particular emphasis on the defense of product liability claims.